CenterForOpenScience/pydocx/Documentation.md

 	class Docx2Markdown(DocxParser):

-		def escape(self, text): important if you need to escape characters that may not return text			render incorrectly in your markup language
+		def escape(self, text): //important if you need to escape characters that may not return text			//render incorrectly in your markup language

-		def linebreak(self):    we know that \n is the linebreak symbol for markup, return '\n'			so we override the linebreak method
+		def linebreak(self):    //we know that \n is the linebreak symbol for markup, return '\n'			//so we override the linebreak method

-		def paragraph(self, text): we know that a pargaph in markup is just the text return text + '\n'	   and \n, so we override the paragraph method
+		def paragraph(self, text): //we know that a pargaph in markup is just the text return text + '\n'	   //and \n, so we override the paragraph method

-		def bold(self, text):	   		we know that ** denotes bold in markup, so we return '**' + text + '**'  	override that method
+		def bold(self, text):	   		//we know that ** denotes bold in markup, so we return '**' + text + '**'  	//override that method

 		etc...